sebriois/biomart/README.md

 })
 </pre>

-Shortcut function: connect directly to a biomart dataset
+Shortcut function: connect directly to a biomart dataset.
+*This is short in code but it might be long in time since the module needs to fetch all server's databases to find your dataset.*
 <pre>
 from biomart import BiomartDataset